Iteo/audoma/docs/usage.rst

 | This is one of the most complex features offered by audoma.
 | In fact this is an extension of action decorator, which by default is Django Rest Framewok functionality.
 | It also allows registering custom action for viewset.
-| In case of `audoma_action`, it is also possible to define additional parameters, such as:
+| In case of `audoma_action`, it changes a bit how action function should work,
+| using `audoma_action` you should not return response from action function, you should return
+| tuple of instance and status code, `audoma_action` will take care of create response out of it.

 Usage
 ^^^^^^